validmind/documentation/README.md

 quarto render
 ```

-The rendered static HTML for the docs site lives in:
+Ship the rendered static HTML ooutput for the docs site located in:

 ```bash
 site